What is pulmonary vein ablation?

 Pulmonary vein ablation (also called pulmonary vein antrum isolation or PVAI), is a treatment for atrial fibrillation.
 Atrial fibrillation is an abnormal heart rhythm that originates in the top chambers of the heart (atria).

-Electrical system of the heart
+Atrial Fibrillation and the electrical system of the heart

-With atrial fibrillation, the SA node does not direct the heart’s electrical rhythm.
-Instead, many different impulses rapidly fire at once, causing a very fast, chaotic rhythm in the atria.
-Because the electrical impulses are so fast and chaotic, the atria cannot contract and/or squeeze blood effectively into the ventricle.|
+|In patients with atrial fibrillation, the SA node does not direct the heart’s electrical rhythm.
+Instead, many different impulses rapidly fire at once.
+This causes a very fast, chaotic rhythm in the atria.
+Because the electrical impulses are so fast and chaotic, the atria cannot contract and/or effectively squeeze blood into the ventricle.|

-Treatment for atrial fibrillation
+Treatment for patients with atrial fibrillation

-- Rhythm control medications (antiarrhythmic drugs)
+- Medications to control your heart rhythm (antiarrhythmic drugs)

 - An anticoagulant (blood thinner) to reduce your risk of blood clots and stroke